Cooked Chocolate Frosting Recipe

 - Add 1/3 of the powdered sugar and repeat.

-- Add in the last of the powdered sugar and mix together well.
+- Add in the last of the powdered sugar and the vanilla, mixing together well.

 - While the frosting is still warm and the cake is still warm, spread onto the cake.